 1.

-the domination of one's thoughts or feelings by persistent idea, image, desire, etc.
+the domination of one's thoughts or feelings by a persistent idea, image, desire, etc.

 Put them together and you get...